Background pattern

 • pneumonia

-• upper respiratory tract infection (the signs are nasal discharge, sore throat, or cough)
+• upper respiratory tract infection (symptoms are nasal discharge, sore throat, or cough)

 • diarrhea